 Simply visit our Buy Gift Cards section to search our available stock and current pricing.
 We only ship physical cards via USPS First Class mail with confirmation.
-We only ship to the United States via your Paypal confirmed address.
+We only ship to the United States via your confirmed address.
 Electronic cards can be delivered via your account.
-We only accept payment via Paypal.
-You can use Paypal to pay with your credit card even if you do not have a Paypal account.
+We only accept payment via our merchant processor.

-We only accept payment via Paypal so you will need a valid paypal account with a verified shipping address.
-You can use Paypal to pay with your credit card even if you do not have a Paypal account.
+We only accept payment via our merchant processor so you will need a valid credit card account with a verified shipping address.
 Gift cards will only be shipped to the United States.

 The type of card you will receive could be either a gift card or merchandise credit.
 Generally, merchants treat gift cards and merchandise credits the same for payment purposes.

 For physical gift cards, we ship all packages on the next business day via USPS First Class mail with confirmation.
 Each package has a tracking number and you will be able to monitor the status of the package.
 Generally packages are received from 3 to 7 business days after shipping.
-If you order electronic cards, we’ll deliver them immediately via your account.
+If you order electronic cards, after a one time verification process, we’ll deliver them immediately via your account.

 Shipping is free with your order over $75.
 Orders under $75 will be charged $1.50 for shipping.
 If you would like expedited shipping, please contact us for a quote.